alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: PhD candidate in Computer Science at UC Berkeley (she/her).
+description: PhD candidate in Computer Science at UC Berkeley and Assistant Professor of Computer Science at Cornell University (Starting Spring 2023) | she/her

 profile:
   align: right